 So, reboot, F12, back into the BIOS.
 This actually has an ‘OS install’ option that limits RAM to 256MB purely for the purpose of installing an OS.
 Changing that alone didn’t do the job, however.
 I tried tweaking all kinds of settings – mostly those relating to extra performance features – until the thing stopped BSODing.
 It turned out the magic incantation was to turn off multi-core support.
 The Dell’s processor is a 2GHz Pentium Duo.

 Finally, Windows installed.
-Naturally it wanted a reboot, so I did that but interrupted the process to going back into the BIOS and turn on all the memory again.
+Naturally it wanted a reboot, so I did that but interrupted the process to go back into the BIOS and turn on all the memory again.

 This time I had a clue as to the problem.
 The PC configuration (ie, the amount of memory) had changed and Windows did not like that, not one little bit.
 So I rebooted into Safe Mode, then rebooted again normally and all was well.